Primary mediastinal large B-cell lymphoma

 - seen in up to a third of cases 1

 - pleural effusion may be associated with poor outcome 1

 Treatment and prognosis

-Mediastinal large B-cell lymphoma tends to have a more aggressive behaviour and poorer response to treatment than other large-cell lymphomas, although the overall response to chemotherapy +/- radiotherapy is still good 1,2.
+Mediastinal large B-cell lymphoma tends to have a more aggressive behavior and poorer response to treatment than other large-cell lymphomas, although the overall response to chemotherapy and/or radiotherapy is still good 1,2.

 Poor prognostic indicators are 1,2:

 - direct involvement of thoracic viscera